Auxlanger/Nuda/README.md

 #### Scope

-To be able to qualify a noun by the use of one or more adjectives.
+To be able to qualify a noun by the use of an adjective.

 #### Means

-For one adjective only: immediately follow the noun with the adjective.
+For 1 adjective only: immediately follow the noun with the adjective.

-For two or more adjectives: immediately follow the noun with a [list](#s2.-lists) of adjectives.
+It is ungrammatical to follow a noun with more than 1 adjective except by forming a sentence with the verb **fa** followed by a [list](#s2.-lists) of adjectives.
+That is, a noun phrase in itself cannot contain more than 1 adjective.

 #### Notes